jan-vince/smallextensions/README.md

 > *Depends on: [Rainlab.Blog](https://octobercms.com/plugin/rainlab-blog) plugin!*

-This is a great plugin, but none of my clients is happy with MarkDown syntax to edit posts.
+Rainlab Blog is a great plugin, but none of my clients is happy with MarkDown syntax to edit posts.

-So the the very first extension is about replacing default MD editor with built in Richtext editor.

 #### Settings

-* **Enable WYSIWYG editor**
+* **WYSIWYG editor**

-	* Switch between default MarkDown or OctoberCMS's Rich editor.
+	* Enable to switch between default MarkDown or OctoberCMS's Rich editor.
-	* If on, WYSIWIG editor is used for blog post editing.
+	* Allows you to add custom toolbar buttons.

+* **Custom fields**

+	* Enable extra fields to show up on Blog post editor tab.
+	* You can access custom fields values like {{post.custom_fields.api_code}}

 ### Rainlab.Pages Extension